NunoSempere/nunosempere.github.io/ESPR-Evaluation/Write-up.md

 # ESPR-Evaluation Writeup

+{
+Epistemic status: Cognitive dissonance.
+Deindexed.
+Please delay making a decision based on whatever you have read.
+Do not distribute until I'm significantly more sure about conclusions.
-(Epistemic status: Cognitive dissonance.
-Why does CFAR measure it's impact the way it does?)
+Why does CFAR measure it's impact the way it does?
 Note: The question whose answer I consider here is not "Should I donate to CFAR?".
+}

 ## Introduction
 I have spent the last 2-4 months thinking about how to evaluate the impact of the European Summer Camp on Rationality (ESPR) [1], a selective program affiliated with CFAR (Center for Applied Rationality) which takes brilliant highschoolers and teach thems a variety of rationality techniques.
 Here are the highlights of what I have found, as well as some remarks on what CFAR could do if it was interested in measuring impact with a randomized controlled trial (an RCT).